 The State of Maine, its communities, and its diverse tourism and hospitality industries know that visitors want to travel to locations that are safe and healthy, and they want to enjoy the communities, businesses and outdoor locations that make Maine so special.

 To that end, Maine launched the Keep Maine Healthy plan as a multilayered approach that aims to protect Maine people, protect visitors, and support Maine small businesses by reducing, to the greatest extent possible, COVID-19 risks associated with travel.

 This multilayered approach builds off successful efforts to ensure Maine businesses are implementing added health and safety precautions through detailed COVID-19 Prevention Checklists, which require a number of measures from wearing face masks to physical distancing procedures.

-FAQ For Travel and Visitors (Updated March 5, 2021)
+FAQ For Travel and Visitors (Updated May 14, 2021)